prabago/refarch-caseinc-app/README.md

 ![home page](docs/homepage.png)

-The application is up and running at the following address: http://caseincapp.mybluemix.net/
+For public cloud deployment the application is up and running at the following address: http://caseincapp.mybluemix.net/.

 # Pre-requisites
 The common pre-requisites for the integration solution are defined [here](https://github.com/ibm-cloud-architecture/refarch-integration#prerequisites), so be sure to get them done.